AbhiGoku/Huffman-Coding/README.md

 # Huffman-Coding
-Huffman coding - In this I have build a coding and decoding text file.
+Huffman coding - In this I have written a code for compressing and decompressing a text file.

 2 ways of excuting this code.